omarrashidali001/omarrashidali001/README.md

 - 👋 Hi, I’m Omar
-- 👀 I’m interested in ...Networking/AI/Ui/Ux
+- 👀 I’m interested in ...Data Science and Analysis
-- 🌱 I’m currently learning ...software QA
+- 🌱 I’m currently learning ...Data Science
 - 💞️ I’m looking to collaborate on ...
-SW and PWA
+Data visualisation and Machine Learning
-- 📫 How to reach me ... mohajinnandrez9@gmail.com
+- 📫 How to reach me ... omarrashidali001@gmail.com

 <!---
 omarrashidali001/omarrashidali001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.